mobily-enterprises/js-kit/index.md

 By 201X software I mean software that:

 * allows you to log in using Facebook, Google, Twitter, Oauth1/2, or... well, login/password pair if you like
-* available anywhere with a Javascript runtime (see: any modern browser)
+* shows information **as it changes** to the user.
+If you have three tabs open, and change your user photo, from one tab, the other two tabs need to see the new photo as well.
+If you change your name, other users will need to see the update right away.
 * _feels like_ software, and not like a bunch of web pages
 * uses a smart client, and a smart server; the smart client is to display information is the most user-friendly possibly way, whereas the smart server is to provide a bunch of secure data stores that are JSON-REST compatible
 * handles errors (including, and in fact _especially_, network errors) properly.
 If anything really bad happens, the application must not stop.
 Instead, it will tell the user that something network-wise went wrong
 * has the ability to communicate to your users in different ways: email, SMS, and whatever the world throws at us
-* shows information **as it changes** to the user.
-If you have three tabs open, and change your user photo, from one tab, the other two tabs need to see the new photo as well
-* is written as a bunch of small, maintainable modules
+* is written as a bunch of small, independent, maintainable modules

 I realise that in 202X (that is, 2020 to 2030) writing software will be different.
 What is cool now, will be taken 100% for granted in 2025.
 Or maybe Javascript will be dead.
 I don't know, and I frankly don't care.
 I wrote Hotplate because I felt that this is what software _should_ be in 201X -- which is now.